-In turn, a process instance I represents a concrete case that is executed based on a process model P. In general, multiple instances of a process model may be created and then concurrently executed.
-Thereby, the state of an instance is defined by the marking of its nodes and edges as well as the values of its data elements.
+In turn, a process instance I represents a concrete case that is executed according to a process model P. In general, for a given process model multiple instances may be created and concurrently executed.
+Thereby, the state of a particular instance is defined by the markings (i.e., states) of its nodes and edges as well as the values of its data elements.
 Altogether, respective information corresponds to the execution history of an instance.
-The process engine has a set of execution rules which describe the conditions under which a node may be activated (Reichert and Dadam, 1998).
-If its end node is reached, a process instance terminates.
-An example of how to map a questionnaire to a process model is provided in Section 3.2.
+Usually, a process engine relies on a set of execution rules describing the constraints for which a particular activity may be activated [16].
+If the end node of the process model is reached, the respective process instance terminates.